goldin2008/Modeling_Projects/README.md

 A variety of applications (Spark, Hadoop, Hive, Pig, etc.)
 Easy integration with S3
 Painless migration from Chef/Ansible/etc.-based clusters

+An EMR cluster is a managed cluster consisting of master, core, and task nodes.
+The nodes themselves are EC2 instances.
+When a cluster is created, the first thing it does is run bootstrap actions, which are scripts that install the Spark, Hadoop, etc. applications and perform other configurations.
+We can specify additional bootstrap actions (ISRM, Sphinx, etc.).
+EMR runs jobs called steps.
+Steps are most commonly Spark jobs, but can also be any of the other applications available on the cluster, or shell scripts.
 ```

 ```